 I often see clients to explore adjustments to various changing circumstances, low mood, depression, anxiety, panic, OCD, fertility, grief, and PTSD.
 In addition to my private practice, I see clients for somatic work at a multidisciplinary trauma treatment program for adults experiencing trauma symptoms interrupting their daily lives.

 Previously, I worked for over ten years in the field of domestic and international adoption with prospective parents, new parents, multi-racial families, birth mothers, and adoptees, and spent many years working with foster children who were victims of physical abuse, sexual abuse, emotional abuse, and neglect.
 In addition, I worked with youth in the role of school therapist.
 I have presented in the community numerous times on the subjects of adoption, foster care, and infertility.
 I earned my Master's Degree (MSW) from UCLA in 1999 and became licensed as an LCSW in 2001.
 I draw primarily from Sensorimotor Psychotherapy and Integrative Body Psychotherapy practices and principles.
+My office is set in nature and is surrounded by calming mountain views.
+Covid friendly practices are in place.

 I am married and have two wonderful children and a dog.
 In my free time, I enjoy hiking and breathing in fresh mountain and ocean air.